RubanArunkumar/PersonalProjects/README.md

 Use the frameworks as you see fit to build and test this.

 **Framework Used**
--DotnetCore 3.1 - Web Api
+* DotnetCore 3.1 - Web Api
--Entity Framework in Memory
+* Entity Framework in Memory
--Xunit Testing
+* Xunit Testing
--MOQ mocking framework
+* MOQ mocking framework
--NBuilder
+* NBuilder
+* AutoMapper